-General terms are defined as all Emtree terms that are not drugs or chemicals, and include terms from all 13 Emtree facets other than "chemicals and drugs" (see Section 4.3).
-They are distinguished from drug terms in that the latter are indexed in greater depth (Section 5.3.3).
+General terms are defined as all Emtree terms that are not diseases, drugs or chemicals, or medical devices and include terms from all Emtree facets other than "chemicals and drugs" (see Section 4.4), the subfacets "diseases" and "devices".
+General terms are not indexed to the same depth.